openqasm/openqasm/source/language/types.rst

 Generalities
 ------------

-Variable identifiers must begin with a letter [A-Za-z], an underscore, a percent sign, or an element from the Unicode character categories Lu/Ll/Lt/Lm/Lo/Nl :cite:`noauthorUnicodeNodate`.
+Variable identifiers must begin with a letter [A-Za-z], an underscore or an element from the Unicode character categories Lu/Ll/Lt/Lm/Lo/Nl :cite:`noauthorUnicodeNodate`.
 The set of permissible continuation characters consists of all members of the aforementioned character sets with the addition of decimal numerals [0-9].
 Variable identifiers may not